-To compute the LoS integral of RM, we apply the method developed by \cite{Wang_2022NatCo..13.4382W}: At each orbital phase, we take 1000 points along the LoS starting from the magnetar’s position, with a distance of $1\,R_\odot$ between two adjacent points.
-For each calculation point, the local plasma density and the magnetic field are calculated from Equations \ref{(1)} and \ref{(4)}, respectively, and the expected $\Delta\rm{RM}$ is calculated from Equation \ref{(6)}.
+To compute the LoS integral of RM, we apply the method developed by \cite{Wang_2022NatCo..13.4382W}: At each orbital phase, we take 1000 sample points along the LoS starting from the magnetar’s position, with a distance of $1\,R_\odot$ between two adjacent points.
+At each calculation point, the local plasma density and the magnetic field are calculated from Equations (\ref{(1)}) and (\ref{(4)}), respectively, and the expected $\Delta\rm{RM}$ is calculated from Equation (\ref{(6)}).

-The orbital eccentricity $\varepsilon$ mainly affects the ratio of the peak and dip durations, as well as the amplitude of the $\Delta\rm{RM}$ curve.
-The larger $\varepsilon$, the greater the proportion of the peak in one period, and the more drastic the variation in the $\Delta\rm{RM}$ curve.
+The orbital eccentricity $\varepsilon$ mainly affects the ratio between the peak and dip durations, as well as the amplitude of the $\Delta\rm{RM}$ curve.
+A larger $\varepsilon$ increases the relative duration of the peak within one orbital period and leads to more pronounced variations in the $\Delta\rm{RM}$ curve.
 The base mass density $\rho_0$ and the density radial profile $\beta$ can also influence the variation amplitude of the $\Delta\rm{RM}$ curve: increasing with increasing $\rho_0$ or decreasing $\beta$.
 For $\theta$, larger values lead to an increase in both the duration of the dip and its amplitude. $\varphi$ variations induce changes in the shape of the $\Delta\rm{RM}$ curve; positive $\varphi$ leads to a taller and wider peak and a tiny dip, while a more negative $\varphi$ results in a sharper dip (positive and negative $\varphi$ correspond to the positive and negative projections of $\vec{e}_{\rm{pre}}$ onto the x-axis in Figure \ref{fig:1}, respectively).
-For $\omega$, it regulates how quickly the overall amplitude of the $\Delta\rm{RM}$ curve oscillates over each orbital period.
+For $\omega$, it regulates how quickly overall amplitude of the $\Delta\rm{RM}$ curve oscillates over each orbital period.
 The larger $\omega$, the faster the oscillation.
-For the LoS, variations in $\lambda_1$ significantly affect the proportion and amplitude of peaks and dips within one orbital period.
+For the LoS, variations in $\lambda_1$ significantly affect proportion and amplitude of peaks and dips within one orbital period.
 A smaller $\lambda_1$ can result in a wider and deeper dip as well as a narrower and lower peak.
-For $\lambda_2$, its small perturbations can lead to significant changes in the amplitude of the $\Delta\rm{RM}$ curve.
+For $\lambda_2$, its small perturbations can lead to significant changes in amplitude of the $\Delta\rm{RM}$ curve.
 As $\lambda_2$ decreases, the amplitude of the $\Delta\rm{RM}$ curve increases --- with the peak part increasing far more significantly than the dip part within an orbital period.